Facebook to launch satellite to expand Internet access in Africa

 "To connect people living in remote regions, traditional connectivity infrastructure is often difficult and inefficient, so we need to invent new technologies," Zuckerberg said.

-The Internet.org platform offers free access to pared-down web services, focused on job listings, agricultural information, healthcare and education, as well as Facebook's own social network and messaging services.
+The Internet.org platform offers free access to pared-down web services, focussed on job listings, agricultural information, healthcare and education, as well as Facebook's own social network and messaging services.

 Growth in the number of people with access to the Internet is slowing, and more than half the world's population is still offline, the United Nations Broadband Commission said last month.